Garden waste bin

 Garden waste collections

-15 fortnightly collections from April to October will cost £33
+15 fortnightly collections from April to October cost £33, or £31 if you register before 1 February 2019.

 When will I receive my bin sticker?

-For payments made November to February, information packs containing a calendar of collection dates and a sticker to attach to the bin are issued by the end of March.
-For payments made from March onwards information packs are issued within 15 working days.
+If you subscribe between November 2018 and February 2019, an information pack containing a calendar of collection dates and a sticker to attach to your bin will be sent to you by the end of March.
+Subscriptions made after this date will normally receive their information packs within 15 working days.

 Find your next collection date